laravel/docs/scheduling.md

 ### Starting The Scheduler Locally

 Typically, you would not add a scheduler Cron entry to your local development machine.
-Instead you may use the `schedule:work` Artisan command.
+Instead you may use the `schedule:run` Artisan command.
 This command will run in the foreground and invoke the scheduler every minute until you exit the command:

-    php artisan schedule:work
+    php artisan schedule:run

 <a name="defining-schedules"></a>
 ## Defining Schedules